Unsupervised Local Discrimination for Medical Images: Shape-guided Segmentation and One-shot Localization

+Since adversarial learning is demonstrated to minimize a symmetrized and smooth version of KL divergence (Jensen-Shannon divergence) between two distributions \cite{goodfellow2014generative} and can be applied as an alternative optimizing strategy for minimizing KL divergence, we adopt it to align the distributions of segmentation masks and reference manual segmentation masks from other modalities.
+The implementation details can be seen in Sec.~\ref{section:shape-guided_implementation}.

+The initial segmentation model can be obtained as described above.
+However, this model is trained only with the guidance of reference masks and the constraint of region discrimination, the absence of definite annotations affects its robustness.
+Meanwhile, as presented in Sec.~\ref{subsection:region-discrimination}, the prototypes in region discrimination are deduced from all images, which neglects the specific characteristic of an individual image and hence hinders the segmentation from being adaptive for each test image.
+To tackle these issues, we propose an enhanced framework, containing re-clustering refinement and uncertainty estimation refinement, to get more accurate and robust results.

-\textbf{Refinement segmentation by clustering:} For image instance $x_n$, we cannot only get the direct segmentation result $r_{nm}$, but also can get a clustered result based on pixel-wise embedding $v_n$ and the prototype vectors $t_n$ as formulated in Eq.(\ref{equation:t_nc}).
-The clustered result $r_{nm}^*$ is defined as the probability of classifying pixels into the $m$-th prototype:
+\textbf{Re-clustering refinement} is proposed to empower the segmentation to be adaptive to an individual test instance.
+Specifically, for an image instance $x_n$, we can not only get the initial segmentation result $r_{nm}$, but also get a clustered result based on pixel-wise embedding $v_n$ and the individual prototype vector $t_{nc}$ (formulated as Eq.~(\ref{equation:t_nc})).
+The re-clustered result $r_{nm}^*$ is defined as the probability of classifying pixels into the $m$-th individual prototype, i.e:

-\textbf{Refinement segmentation by uncertainty estimation:} Uncertainty estimation is important to make models reliable and get rid of risks caused by overconfidence \cite{kendall2017uncertainties}.
-It has been widely utilized in medical images to improve the performance of multiple tasks, including anatomical structure segmentation \cite{bian2020uncertainty} and disease diagnose \cite{corrado2020quantifying}.
-Therefore, we attempt to utilize uncertainty estimation to further refine the segmentation.
+The utilized prototype vector is specifically captured for the test sample, which better fits with the test instance and can improve the accuracy of segmentation.

+\textbf{Uncertainty estimation refinement} attempts to address the model's frangibility caused by the absence of definite annotations.
+Its working mechanism is to utilize uncertainty estimation \cite{kendall2017uncertainties,bian2020uncertainty} to identify reliable predictions as pseudo labels, and then re-train a segmentation model based on these labels in a supervised mechanism.